DARE-ML/variational-rnn-cyclones/README.md

 VaRNN provides implementation of Variational Bayes algorithm (inspired by bayes by backprop) for RNN models including Long Short-term Memory models.
 We apply these models for prediction of cyclone tracks in data provided by Joint Typhoon Warning Center (JTWC).

 ## Required Packages
 Requires Python 3.7 or later with PyTorch and related libraries.
-Please refer to requirements.txt for details of python packages required
+Please refer to requirements.txt for details of python packages required.

+**Note**: *The training script uses `rpy2` python package to leverage the `scoringRules` R package to compute energy score metric numerically.
+This also requires an R language with `scoringRules` installed in the environment to run the training.
+In our case, R `v3.6` was used.*

 ## Training the model
 The `train.py` file provides arguments for training the BayesRNN and BayesLSTM models respectively.
 Here are the details of training arguments available: